 All nonprofits in Idaho must register with the Idaho Secretary of State.
 For more information, visit www.sos.idaho.gov/corp/corindex.htm or call (208) 334-2300.

 You may also need to register to get a seller's permit or an Idaho withholding account from the Idaho State Tax Commission.
 If your exempt organization is in Idaho and you make retail sales, you need an Idaho seller's permit.
 If you have employees, you need an Idaho withholding account.
-You can register through the Idaho Business Registration System.
+You can register through the Idaho Business Registration application.

 Most religious, charitable, and nonprofit organizations are required to pay sales tax on the purchase of goods they buy for their own use and they must collect tax when they make taxable sales, such as retail sales, admissions, and charges for the use of facilities for recreation.
 For more information, see Sales Tax Brochure #50, Nonprofit Groups & Churches.
 Idaho Code section 63-3622O (Revenue and Taxation, Sales Tax) discusses Exempt private and public organizations.